AirMile/TheCaves/Notes/06_Templates/Speech_To_Claude_Workflow.md

 ## ⚡ Super Quick Start

-1. **Nu meteen**: Bookmark de Templates/ folder
+1. **Right now**: Bookmark the Templates/ folder
-2. **Begin werk**: "Hey Claude, ik ga beginnen met [taak]"
+2. **Start work**: "Hey Claude, I'm going to start with [task]"
-3. **Einde werk**: Gebruik DAILY_UPDATE_TEMPLATE
+3. **End work**: Use DAILY_UPDATE_TEMPLATE
-4. **Claude**: Houdt alles bij!
+4. **Claude**: Keeps track of everything!

 ## 🎯 Success Metrics

-Dit systeem werkt als:
+This system works when:
-- Je hoeft niet na te denken over documentatie
+- You don't have to think about documentation
-- Updates kosten < 5 minuten
+- Updates take < 5 minutes
-- Je kunt alles terugvinden
+- You can find everything
-- Jade kan zien wat je hebt gedaan
+- Jade can see what you've done
-- De vault blijft up-to-date
+- The vault stays up-to-date

 ---

 *Remember: Perfect is the enemy of done.
-Praat gewoon, Claude maakt het mooi!*
+Just talk, Claude makes it nice!*